 And what if they don’t bother to update you when you’re wrong, or they make right into wrong?

-Well, that’s some problems with such apps.
+Well, that’s a problem with such apps.

 3. Confusing Pricing